felixDHb/RaMap/tutorial.md

   More detailed information will follow.

 * A window now opens showing all measurement positions, with an indication of whether the spectrum at each position will be used (*good positions*) or excluded due to a poor SNR or strong PL background.
-This is an intermediate result and is saved in the folder `RaMap_results-{map_file_name}`.
+This is an intermediate result and is saved in the folder `RaMap_results-Mapping_Large_02`.

   <p align="center">
     <img src="docs/RaMap_tutorial/Excludes_positions.png" width="600"/><br>